 Ergen has presented the Hopper as a consumer right while also telling analysts that programmers have "devalued" content by making TV shows available on Netflix and suing ESPN, among others, for allowing streaming.
 CBS is trying to undo its licensing deal with Dish, claiming that Ergen and his top lieutenants discussed their plans for the Hopper in contract talks in 2011 in more fraudulent way.
 And in February, Dish claimed that CBS forced "The Big Bang Theory" actress Kaley Cuoco to delete a sponsored tweet in which she endorsed the hopper, even though there was no evidence that the actress was under pressure to set became.
 At an event honoring Moonves in March, Cuoco announced, "I want to take this opportunity to say one thing: Leslie, f- the Dish Network."

-As Hollywood reluctantly enters the digital age, new players like Barry Diller's TV service Aereo are challenging traditional revenue streams and taking broadcasters to court.
+As Hollywood reluctantly enters the digital age, new players like Barry Diller's Aereo TV service are challenging traditional revenue streams and taking the networks to court.
 (Diller's Aereo survived an initial legal challenge on April 1, when an appeals court allowed it to stay in business at least until a trial.)
-Even among these threats, however, Dish represents perhaps the most aggressive and best-funded disruptor.
-And he is controlled by a man who has the money and the inclination to take the fight to its legal and, for Hollywood, very scary end.
+Even among these threats, however, Dish represents perhaps the most aggressive and well-funded disruptor.
+And he's controlled by a man who has the money and the inclination to take the fight to its legal and, for Hollywood, very scary end.
 Yes, he's known by some within his organization for being a tight-fisted loudmouth ("They treat their employees like slaves," says one online employee review).
-But it's one thing to yell at subordinates and install a scanning device to monitor tardiness (yes, he really did that); it's quite another to destroy evidence and mislead judges in a courtroom - Dish was punished for such behavior.
+But it's one thing to yell at subordinates and install a scanning device to control tardiness (yes, he really did that); it's quite another to destroy evidence and mislead judges in a courtroom - Dish was punished for such behavior.

 All of which is enough to ask: